docker/docs/get-started/part4.md

 ### Deploy the app on the swarm manager

-Now that you have my `myvm1`, you can use its powers as a swarm manager to deploy your app by using the same `docker stack deploy` (Note: that a result of this command takes time and you will not be able to see changes immediately.
-Use `docker service ps <service_name>` command on swarm manager to check whether all services were restarted) command you used in part
+Now that you have my `myvm1`, you can use its powers as a swarm manager to deploy your app by using the same `docker stack deploy` This command takes time to complete and the deployment takes some time to be available.
+Use the `docker service ps <service_name>` command on a swarm manager to verify that all services have been redeployed.
-3 to `myvm1`, and your local copy of `docker-compose.yml.`.

 You are connected to `myvm1` by means of the `docker-machine` shell configuration, and you still have access to the files on your local host.
 Make